mervecoskunn/lotus-project/README.md

 * As a Customer I want to create a favorite so that I can come back later to purchase the products
   * On the product detail page the logged in user can add the specific product to their favorite page  and then access the favorite page from the menu.
 * As a Customer I want to move a favorite product from the favorite page to cart page so that customer can buy it and customer also select quantitiy of product that add to cart.
 * As a customer, I can review the products I have purchased from my assessment page by clicking on the my assessment button on my profile page.
 After this process, these products will disappear from my assessment page.
+I can only do this for my delivered products.
+* As a customer, In order for me to review, the admin must first update the status of my order to delivered.
+* As a customer, if I purchase the same product again, I can review the products I purchased, whose status is updated as delivered, on my assessment page.
 * As a customer, when I visit the detail page of the products, I can see the scores and comments about them from people who have purchased them before.
 * As a customer, I can see the average of the scores given by users, star icons and average scores under the products.